Robocup-simplus/simplus_vrep/EASY_SETUP.md

 Approach1: is based on V-rep python API (there is no client and server & the robot controling code should be placed in the main function of `robotApi.py`.),
 Approach2: is based on remote API (the teams should use `client.py` to control robot)

+> Remember to Stop the V-REP Simulator (by the V-REP Stop bottom) & Play agein (by the V-REP Start bottom) before starting a new Run.

 ### Approach1
 - run `run1.bat`
 ### Approach 2